Simon Ward is the founder and co-owner of TheTriathlonCoach.com (with Jack Maitland)

-In 2017 he will achieve his lifelong goal of racing at the Hawaii Ironman in Kailua Kona .
+In 2017 he achieved his lifelong goal of racing at the Hawaii Ironman in Kailua Kona.

-His current Iron distance total stands at 16 and includes iconic races such as The Norseman, Inferno and Lanzarote.
-He’s also a 2 time finisher of the “Toughest Footrace on Earth” - The Marathon des Sables (For which he now coaches triathletes preparing for this event)
+His current Iron distance total stands at 17 and includes iconic races such as The Norseman, Inferno, and Lanzarote.
+He’s also a 2 time finisher of the “Toughest Footrace on Earth” - The Marathon des Sables (for which he now coaches triathletes preparing for this event).

 If you would like to work with Simon and be considered for either the Ironman or Qualify For Kona programme please click on the button below and complete the questionnaire.

-Lucy will then contact you to arrange the first interview
+Bethany will then contact you to arrange the first interview.

 Coaching & Relevant Experience